North Carolina GOP fails to override 'born alive' bill veto

 Wednesday's actions were the latest in a recent string of state abortion legislation.
 In Alabama, GOP Gov. Kay Ivey signed a bill that makes performing an abortion a felony in nearly all cases unless necessary for the mother's health.
 The law provides no exception for rape and incest.
 Governors in Kentucky, Mississippi, Ohio and Georgia have approved bans on abortion once a fetal heartbeat is detected, which can happen as early as the sixth week of pregnancy.

+Republicans urged colleagues in emotional appeals to put aside party labels to protect newborns however they are delivered.

+"This vote is a vote for life.
+It's a vote to protect children that are born," said Rep. Michael Speciale, a Craven County Republican.
+"Whether they're left to die there is going to be up to you."

-Democrats and allies opposed to the bill said North Carolina already has laws on the books against infanticide, doctors already are regulated by medical boards and physicians aren't neglecting these newborns.
+Bill opponents have said North Carolina doctors already are regulated by medical boards and physicians aren't neglecting these newborns.

+"By practice, and according to the law of North Carolina, as well as federal law, all living infants in North Carolina are legally entitled to the care that they need," said Democratic Rep. Deb Butler of New Hanover County, the only legislator Wednesday to speak against the bill.
+The measure, she said, would have created "division between caregiver and patient."

 Still, the frequency of doctors neglecting these live infants is unclear.

-Note: This story has corrected the spelling of the last name Jessen, not Jensen.